Tess Gunty

-Tess Gunty is an American novelist.
-Her debut novel, The Rabbit Hutch, won the 2022 National Book Award for Fiction.
+Tess Gunty (born 1992) is an American novelist.
+Her debut novel, The Rabbit Hutch, won the 2022 National Book Award for Fiction and the Indiana Authors Awards in 2024.

 Early life and education

 Gunty was born and raised in South Bend, Indiana.
 She graduated from the University of Notre Dame with a Bachelor of Arts in English and from New York University with a Masters in Fine Arts degree in creative writing.

 Career

 Gunty's first novel, The Rabbit Hutch, was published by Knopf on August 2, 2022, and was awarded the National Book Award for Fiction in November 2022.
 It received generally favorable reviews from critics.
 The novel also received the inaugural Waterstones Debut Fiction Prize.
-It was a finalist for the 2023 John Leonard Prize, awarded by the National Book Critics Circle for a first book in any genre.
+It was a finalist for the 2022 John Leonard Prize, awarded by the National Book Critics Circle for a first book in any genre.